231jk0/file-system-app/README.md

 - Docker
 - Docker Compose

 **Docker** and **Docker Compose** (v2: `docker compose`, the plugin shipped with Docker Desktop / current Docker Engine) are used in both paths below.
 Local development: Docker Compose starts Postgres (`postgres-for-development.yml`).
-Full st <2ack: Docker Compose starts Traefik, Postgres, migrate, API, and the UI (`docker-compose.yml`).
+Full stack: Docker Compose starts Traefik, Postgres, migrate, API, and the UI (`docker-compose.yml`).
 A standalone `docker-compose` binary is not required.
 Node.js and npm are only needed for local development; the full stack installs Node inside the images.

 There are no committed `.env` files.
 Copy each `.env.example` as shown.
 The example values work as-is.